-- 1. An owner shall utilize all applicable best practices in the placement, construction, operation, and maintenance of its wind energy facilities in order to minimize soil compaction, protect the topsoil, prevent topsoil mixing, and avoid and repair any damage to drainage systems on agricultural land. - 2.
-An owner shall describe the applicable best practices that it intends to use in the placement, construction, operation, and maintenance of its wind energy facilities in its application. - T. STUDIES.
-An owner shall cooperate with any study of the effects of wind energy systems that is coordinated by a state agency.
+- (a) An owner shall utilize all applicable best practices in the placement, construction, operation, and maintenance of its wind energy facilities in order to minimize soil compaction, protect the topsoil, prevent topsoil mixing, and avoid and repair any damage to drainage systems on agricultural land. - (b) An owner shall describe the applicable best practices that it intends to use in the placement, construction, operation, and maintenance of its wind energy facilities in its application. - (20) Studies.
+An owner shall cooperate with any study of the effects of wind energy systems that is coordinated by a state agency. - (21) Costs and Fees.